Harsha92/ExploratoryDataAnalysisUsingPython/Movies Data Analysis/README.md

 - Matplotlib: it allows to trace and visualize data in the form of graphs.
 - Pandas: it allows to manipulate and analyze data (dataframes).
 - Seaborn: it complements Matplotlib by providing attractive statistical graphics.

+# Study of the problem
+Objective: Analyze the data available on the IMDb website for movies released in the cinema between 2006 and 2016.